enthought/traits/docs/source/traits_user_manual/advanced.rst

 To define an interface, create a subclass of Interface::

-    # interface_definition.py -- Example of defining an interface
     from traits.api import Interface

     class IName(Interface):

         def get_name(self):
-            ''' Returns a string which is the name of an object. '''
+            """ Returns a string which is the name of an object. """

-Interface classes serve primarily has documentation of the methods and attributes that the interface defines.
-In this case, a class that implements the IName interface must have a method named get_name(), which takes no arguments and returns a string.
+Interface classes serve primarily as documentation of the methods and attributes that the interface defines.
+In this case, a class that implements the ``IName`` interface must have a method named ``get_name()``, which takes no arguments and returns a string.
 Do not include any implementation code in an interface declaration.
 However, the Traits package does not actually check to ensure that interfaces do not contain implementations.